 This guide demonstrates dynamic content using an order confirmation email that includes:

-Pass dynamic variables directly in your API request using the object params to personalize the message body.
+Pass dynamic variables directly in your API request using the params object to personalize the message body.
 Variables are included in the request payload alongside the email content.

 Example attributes: